pulumi/actions/README.md

 Minor releases will be published around the beginning of the month.
 We may cut a patch release instead, if the changes are small enough not to warrant a minor release.
 We will also cut patch releases periodically as needed to address bugs.

+## Migrating from v5

+v6 of the Pulumi Action updates the behavior of the `refresh` option.
+Previously, if `refresh` was true, the action would run `pulumi refresh` before the desired command.
+In v6, the `pulumi up` and `pulumi preview` commands will be run with the `--refresh` flag if `refresh` is true.

 ## Migrating from v4